 while on the 15th we remember, “The dog Laika in her tiny Russian space capsule. // For years we were told / how she was euthanized — not that she fried.”

 The importance of these scraps of fabric we share, things my great-granddaughter surely sees as the detritus of ancient history, is made clear on the 9th:

 We need to tell each other all these small details because after we’re gone,

 who’ll care?
 In this life, I care about you.“

 This pattern formed by Life is explicit on the 13th and 14th, where

+What will anyone remember about me?
 Does my sister know how I eat an apple?

 The entire apple, core and all the seeds.”

 I was pulled over for eating an apple — the officer thought I was on my cell phone.”